Max17777/onlybundlr/README.md

 ### Utils: Getting Bundlr Node Balance

-Our Edit Profile UI has an option to fund a Bundlr node to pay for uploads, this utility function will be called to get the current funded balance.
+Our Edit Profile UI has an option to fund a Bundlr node to pay for uploads, the utility function `bundlr.getLoadedBalance()` will be called to get the current funded balance.
 Note that node balances are recorded in atomic units, a number format that increases accuracy when doing floating point math in JavaScript.
 To make things easier to understand, this function converts the atomic balance into an easy-to-read format before returning it.

 File name: `utils/get-balance-matic.js`